kannan4k/end-point-blog/2024/07/automating-dns-management-with-gitlab-ci-cd.md

 2. Planning: Where we create a plan to show the changes.
 3. Deployment: Where the changes get applied once everything is approved.

+It's important to note that our CI/CD pipeline runs on a dedicated worker.
+This means only this worker has access to the secret keys needed for DNS management.
+By isolating these credentials to a single, controlled environment, we significantly reduce the risk of unauthorized access or accidental exposure of sensitive data.

 ```yaml
 include:
   - component: gitlab.com/components/opentofu/job-templates@main